6. The GREAT DEPRESSION

 The BREWERY REOPENING IN 1935.

-As mentioned, one of the new breweries was the Heidelberg Brewing Co.
+As mentioned, a new brewery after Prohibition was the Heidelberg Brewing Co., which reopened in 1934.
 Since the former brewmaster for Bavarian and a Director of the Wm.
 Riedlin Beverage Co. and the Riedlin Co., Joseph (Sep) Ruh, became the brewmaster and officer with Heidelberg, it was necessary for Bavarian to obtain another brewmaster.
 Fred Faller, originally from Bavaria, served in that capacity when Bavarian reopened.
 The Bavarian Brewing Co. didn't have new brewery equipment acquired and installed until early 1935, and it took a couple months before they were fully operational to sell beer.
 Their grand reopening occurred on Saturday, June 1, 1935, attracting some 8,000 people.
-Attendees were treated to music from the Al Shield's German Band, along with some food and free beer.
+Attendees were treated to music from the Al Shield's German Band, along with some food and, of course, free beer.

 Despite the reopening of the Bavarian Brewery, the economy was still in the midst of the Great Depression and the brewery raised less capital from stock offerings than expected.
 The brewery was not restored to its previous production capabilities.
-With its annual capacity of 125,000 barrels, it was far less than the annual production of 216,000 barrels before Prohibition.
+It was reopened with an annual capacity of 125,000 barrels; far less than its production of 216,000 barrels annually before Prohibition.
 It appears the two brands of beer were offered upon its reopening; Riedlin's Select Beer and Bavarian.
 A label and a beer tap marker for theses brands are shown below.

 C. 1937.
 The label on the near right was believed to be used for kegs sold in Ohio.
 It appears Riedlin's Select Beer was discontinued shortly after the brewery was sold in bankruptcy.
 The beer ball knob the the far right is possibly the first beer ball knob tap marker style used by Bavarian after Prohibition.